Harbormaster-AI/cli/README.md

-# realMethods Node.js CLI
+# Harbormaster Node.js CLI

-A Node.js command line interface (CLI) to interact with an instance of the realMethods DevOps Project GenerationPlatform.
+A Node.js command line interface (CLI) to interact with an instance of the Harbormaster Platform.

-This CLI helps you manage models and technology stacks to generate, commit, and archive fully functional applications.
+This CLI helps you manage models, tech stacks, external resources, and projects to generate, commit, and archive fully functional applications.

-Whether creating a new app from scratch, or migrating an existing one, use realMethods to bootstrap your next DevOps Project
+Whether creating a new app from scratch, or migrating an existing one, use Harbormaster to bootstrap your next DevOps Project

-Follow this [link](https://realmethods.com/home/command-line-interface/) for instructions on using the CLI
+Follow this [link](https://harbormaster.ai/harbormaster-install/) for instructions on using the CLI